jeanfredericplante/blocks_classifier/README.md

 A possible approach:
  1. Fine tune the VGG model from fast.ai lesson 1 with your categories, save the weights
  2. Create a new model removing the lambda preprocessing layer, load your trained weights
- 3. Use this model with the rgb - gbr, plus rgb offset as input of the CoreML convert function.
+ 3. Use this model with the rgb - bgr, plus rgb offsets as input of the CoreML convert function.

 ### Get your environment ready